In this Article

 - Side Effects of Cow’s Milk

-- What to Do if Your Baby Refuses to Drink Cow Milk?
+- What to Do if Your Baby Refuses to Drink Cow Milk

 - Firstly, a baby’s digestive system isn’t developed enough to handle the large quantity of proteins (such as casein and whey) in cow’s milk.

-While feeding milk is not advised, milk-based products such as yoghurt and cheese are still considered acceptable for babies younger than one year of age.
+While feeding milk is not advised, milk-based products such as yoghurt and cheese are still considered acceptable for babies below one year of age.
 However, we should refrain from offering them cow’s milk independently.
 This is because the amount of sodium in cow’s milk is much higher than what a baby’s kidneys can handle.

-When to Introduce Cow’s Milk?
+When to Introduce Cow’s Milk to Kids

-How to Introduce Cow Milk to Baby?
+How to Introduce Cow’s Milk to a Baby

 How Much Milk Does Your Toddler Need?

 A one-year-old can be offered about 8 to 12 ounces of milk, daily, after a gradual introduction.
 You may also offer a dairy equivalent of this in the form of yoghurt or cheese.
 Some children may take a liking to this taste and prefer this over regular meals as well.
 However, you should restrict the intake, as it might limit their appetite for other solids.
 This could be counterproductive, as your child will not have a balanced diet.

 You may also consider offering milk as a beverage in between meals and not as a substitute for the meal itself.
 It is important to remember that your toddler may not chug down the glass of milk as he did during bottle feeds.
 This is perfectly fine.
 Intake of cow’s milk is a nutritional supplement and an optional beverage.
 The same nutrients can also be received from a variety of other foods.